Requesting multiple enhanced catalog items with a cart

 When Mary logs back in to BMC Digital Workplace , she sees that her cart with the four items is still available for her to resume the checkout process and complete the request.

 Scenario: User interrupts cart checkout to process an urgent request

 In this example, Sam is an administrator who is preparing a request for 15 tablet devices to outfit his organization's marketing department.
 While processing the request for the seventh device, Sam's manager asks for him to send an urgent request to activate a projector in the media center for their director's presentation in an hour.

 Sam can leave the current cart request in progress and search for the required service that sends an activation code to the media center.
 Sam clicks Request Now and answers the required questions.
-After Sam submits the request, he can open the cart he left in progress and process the rest of the requests.
-Sam is happy to see that the system saved his earlier responses, including the seventh item, which he left only partially completed.
+After Sam submits the request, he can open the cart he left in progress and process the rest of the request.
+Sam is happy to see that the system saved his earlier responses, including the seventh item which he left only partially completed.

 Request status of each item shown when user resumes cart checkout

 A user can continue to add BMC Digital Workplace Catalog items to a cart until the user finally submits the request.
-If the user begins the checkout process and then leaves the process to add additional items, BMC Digital Workplace indicates the items that were on the initial request before the addition.
+If the user begins the checkout process, and then leaves the process to add additional items, BMC Digital Workplace indicates the items that were on the initial request before the addition.

 Order description field can be assigned to all items in a cart